 This if most of the companies are making huge losses during a recession, there have to be a few companies who make a lot of profits.
-Let’s take COVID-19, for example, almost all companies have faced heavy losses but there are few industries like the Toilet Paper industry which has grown over 190%.
+Let’s take COVID-19, for example, almost all companies have faced heavy losses but there are a few industries like the Toilet Paper industry which has grown over 190%.

-My point, starting a small scale company in a sector that is growing during a recession will surely reduce your financial burdens and make you money.
+My point, starting a small-scale company in a sector that is growing during a recession will surely reduce your financial burdens and make you money.
 Remember “The best businesses are started during the worst times”.
 Starting a business now might be the only step left to take you to riches.

 Make a list of 10-15 such companies and buy these stocks in bulk.
 Surely you won’t make profits for at least a year, give it at least two years and you’ll start seeing amazing results.

-Few habits and mental aspects to follow during a recession:
+A few habits and mental aspects to follow during a recession:

 - Don’t panic

-- Practise yoga and meditation daily
+- Practice yoga and meditation daily

 - Watch some comedy series and exercise laughing.